saltstack/salt-install-guide/docs/topics/salt-version-support-lifecycle.rst

     - STS release

   * - Release schedule
-    -  * Released once a year, usually in the first 4 months of the calendar year
+    -  * Released once a year
        * 1-2 release candidates in the months leading up to the release
-       * Point releases every 3 months after the GA release
+       * Regular bug/fix point releases as needed after GA release
-    -  * Released once a year around the midpoint the year
+    -  * Released in between LTS releases
+       * There may possibly be more than one at a time or no STS releases at a given point in time

   * - Support schedule
-    -  * Active support for 1 full year, including rolling updates of bug fixes every quarter
+    -  * Active support for at least a full year, including regular bug/fix releases
-       * CVE and critical fixes support for an additional year
+       * CVE and critical fixes support for an additional year after active support ends
+       * Salt Project will always actively support at least one LTS release at a time
+       * If unforeseen circumstances cause delays in the timing of the next LTS release, support for the current LTS release will be extended as needed
-    -  * Active support for 3 months
+    -  * Active support until the next LTS or STS release
-       * CVE and critical fixes support for an additional 3 months
+       * CVE and critical fixes support until the next LTS or STS release

   * - Development schedule
     - Features developed in the 6 months prior to release